bekk/bekk-christmas/post/functional/json-decoding-in-elm.md

 Decoding this type, on the other hand, is quite easy, so let's do that!
 I usually always use NoRedInk's [`json-decode-pipeline` package](https://package.elm-lang.org/packages/NoRedInk/elm-json-decode-pipeline/latest), but you can also use the `map3` and `field` functions in the Json.Decode package, to decode `BackendData`.
-Using `elm-decode-pipeline`, the decoder for `BackendData` would look like this:
+Using `json-decode-pipeline`, the decoder for `BackendData` would look like this:

 ```elm
 import Json.Decode exposing (Decoder, succeed)